 Now, the subscribers have not been that great, in fact this lost me subscribers in the first month, I only got 1 subscribers there but now it’s consistently getting new subscribers every day or so and I didn’t even have a good clear call to action in this video like I do now.
 I didn’t even ask people to subscribe anywhere in it.

 If we look at the ad revenue, again $1.87 after the initial first month.
-The ad revenue keeps going up and up and up and now if you look from one day to the next, this is actually making as much as it did in the first month, it is making that much in ad revenue almost every single day.
+The ad revenue keeps going up and up and up and now if you look from one day to the next, this is making as much of it as it did in the first month, making that much in ad revenue almost every single day.

-What are the key things you need for YouTube search?
+What are the key things you need for your YouTube search?
 The number one thing you need in YouTube is click through.
-You need people to actually see the video and click on it.
-For that having a thumbnail is very important, this is why I get my thumbnails professionally designed now.
-I’m going to link to my graphic designer, you can also just go on uthena.com and look at graphic design service that is up there by my graphic designer.
+You need people to see the video and click on it.
+Because having a thumbnail is very important, this is why I get my thumbnails professionally designed now.
+I’m going to link you to my graphic designer, you can also just go to uthena.com and look at the graphic design service that is up there by my graphic designer.

-It’s important in YouTube search to get an initial foundation of views, just a 100 views is enough on some topics for YouTube to put it out there.
-As you can see I’ve got just within the first week I’ve got initial 200 or almost views within the first 7 days.
-If it’s not that competitive this is enough.
+It’s important in YouTube search to get an initial foundation of views, just 100 views is enough on some topics for YouTube to put it out there.
+As you can see I’ve just got within the first week I’ve got an initial 200 or almost views within the first 7 days.
+If it’s not that competitive, this is enough.
 If it’s really competitive you might need thousands of views within the first month or so to have a chance to rank in YouTube search.

 What you can do is use YouTube ads to boost your initial views.
-Just a 100 or a 1000 views on a video will give you a chance, even in a competitive topic, if your video is actually good, for you to get ranked and replicate these results.
-For this just a couple of hundred of views was enough for YouTube to test it and search and now put it up towards the top of search results when you look for G Suite tutorial.
+Just 100 or a 1000 views on a video will give you a chance, even on a competitive topic, if your video is good, for you to get ranked and replicate these results.
+For this, just a couple of hundred views were enough for YouTube to test it and search and now put it up towards the top of search results when you look for a G Suite tutorial.

 In addition to the thumbnail and the title, the key thing on this is audience retention.
 This can often be easier with longer videos, however, you want your videos to be as long as possible without going over too much.
 On this one you can see after a minute or so half of people have stopped watching and after 5 minutes having a third of people still watching it is really good on a video of this length.

-You also want to directly ask for subscribers and I recommend and my partner managers recommend to add a specific subscription button like that.
+You also want to directly ask for subscribers and I recommend and my partner managers recommend adding a specific subscription button like that.
 Subscriptions are one of the factors YouTube considers strongly along with your minutes watched, along with your click-through, along with your viewer retention.
 These are signals to Google, which owns YouTube, signals to YouTube that this is a great video.
-When you combine your video title, you’ve got a good thumbnail, it they give the good click through rate, you keep the audience actually watching, you convert viewers into subscribers, you have viewers that consistently watch amount of time and ideally share the video on other websites that bring people into YouTube.
+When you combine your video title with a good thumbnail, it they give a good click through rate, you keep the audience watching, you convert viewers into subscribers, you have viewers that consistently watch amount of time and ideally share videos on other websites that bring people to YouTube.

 For example, this video, while it gets most of its views from YouTube search, gets people coming from external websites like Google search, YouTube, Gmail.
 These are signs to YouTube that this is the video people are sharing outside that are bringing people to YouTube, therefore it’s probably a good video.

-As you can see on this one the video has actually 70 thousands impressions with a 7.6 click through rate, which is a pretty good click through rate, and that helps it to rank higher in search results.
-If you want to be at the top spot in search your video will often need a 5 to 10 % click through rate to have a good chance to get at that top spot.
+As you can see on this one the video has 70 thousand impressions with a 7.6 click through rate, which is a pretty good click through rate, and that helps it to rank higher in search results.
+If you want to be at the top spot in your search, your video will often need a 5 to 10 % click through rate to have a good chance to get to that top spot.

-I’ve fully covered inside of how I’ve made $200 from 8000 views on YouTube.
-I hope for those of you who always wanted to know “Why do you so low views”, this is why.
-I go for this.
+I fully cover the inside of how I’ve made $200 from 8000 views on YouTube.
+I hope for those of you who always wanted to know “Why do you have such low views”, this is why.
+I will go for this.
 This is my angle.
 This is my strategy.
 I trust that when you subscribe to my YouTube channel you will find out all about it.
 If you prefer to watch on Facebook, my videos are also on Facebook, you can click See First and turn All On notifications.